jpuritz/Winter.School2017/Exercises/Day 1/Reference Assembly Exercise.md

-#dDocent Reference Assembly Tutorial
+#dDocent Reference Assembly Exercise
 Designed by Jon Puritz

-**NOTE: You can download the RefTut file from the depository and run this tutorial from the command line**
+**NOTE: You can download the Ref.Ex file from the depository and run this tutorial from the command line**

 #GOALS
 1. To set up test data for our exercise